Kaiser Cattle Home Page Mission Statement Cow Contract Cow Families Calves

 Bovine TB:

 Our herd is bovine TB accredited free (#140339) and has been since 1999.
-This means that all animals in our herd test negative for bovine TB every year and has since 1998.
+This means that all animals in our herd test negative for bovine TB every year and have since 1998.
 This voluntary program is part of the United States Cooperative Tuberculosis Eradication program of the United States Department of Agriculture in cooperation with the state of Michigan.

 Brucellosis: All heifers are vaccinated between the ages of 4 and 8 months for Brucellosis (Bang’s Disease) with RB-51 vaccine.
 Our herd is a Brucellosis Certified Free herd (MIB1859).
 This voluntary program is part of the United States Cooperative Brucellosis Eradication program of the United States Department of Agriculture in cooperation with the State of Michigan.

-Kaiser Cattle Home Page What's New?
+Kaiser Cattle Home Page

 Mission Statement For Sale